entropia/paperless-asn-qr-codes/README.md

   --digits DIGITS, -d DIGITS
-                        Number of digits in the ASN (default: 7, produces 'ASN0000001') --border, -b          Display borders around labels, useful for debugging the printer alignment
+                        Number of digits in the ASN (default: 7, produces 'ASN0000001') --border, -b          Display borders around labels, useful for debugging the printer alignment --row-wise, -r        Increment the ASNs row-wise, go from left to right --num-labels NUM_LABELS, -n NUM_LABELS
+                        Number of labels to be printed on the sheet --pages PAGES, -p PAGES
+                        Number of pages to be printed, ignored if NUM_LABELS is set (default: 1) --start-position START_POSITION, -s START_POSITION
+                        Define the starting position on the sheet, eighter as ROW:COLUMN or COUNT, both starting from 1 (default: 1:1 or 1)
 ```

 ### Mandatory arguments